SwagathchandranS/Coding_challenges/README.md

 ##### Coding challenges are exercises or problems designed to test a programmer's ability to write efficient, correct, and optimized code to solve specific problems.

+## Challenge Overview:

+#### Provide a detailed overview of the coding challenge.

+Problem Statement: Clearly state the problem to be solved.
+Input/Output Format: Specify the format of the input data and the expected output.
+Constraints: Outline any constraints or limitations on the solution.
+Example Cases: Include examples to illustrate the problem.

 ### Goals

 #### Skill Assessment: